Brad Willis (Neighbours): Reception

+When Brad's cousin Cameron asked Lucy out, the Daily Mirrors TV critic Tony Pratt stated: "Brad kicks himself for not declaring his interest.
+No use telling Brad now, of course, but you have the feeling that somehow, sometime, somewhere he and Lucy will get their silly selves sorted out."
 Diana Hollingsworth of Soaplife said Brad "wasn't too hot in the brains department and hadn't sussed that Beth was in love – with him."
 Andrew Mercado branded Brad "a dirty dog" for his affair with Lauren.
 During a feature on Neighbours, Anna Pickard of The Guardian tried to choose the characters she would be most starstruck by if she met them.
 She wrote "It would have to be the Willis family.
 All of them.
 Pam, Doug, Adam, Gaby, Brad and Cody".
 A writer for All About Soap placed Brad and Beth's first wedding at number fifteen on their twenty greatest soap weddings list.
 The writer commented "Dimwit surf dude Brad couldn't keep his hands off neighbour Lauren Carpenter prior to his wedding to good girl Beth.
 Come the big day, with friends and family assembled on the beach, Brad decided the time was right to reveal he'd been playing around.
 Fool."